 File an identity theft report with the Federal Trade Commission (FTC).
 This can be done by calling the Identity Theft Hotline at 877-IDTheft (877.438.4338), or online at the FTC’s ID Theft website.

 If your Social Security number has been used fraudulently, contact the Social Security Administration Fraud Hotline by calling 800.269.0271.

-Phishing is a scheme used by fraudsters posing as a financial institution, ATM/debit network, credit card Company, online retailer or other service provider to trick unsuspecting individuals into disclosing personal financial information.
-Typically, you would receive an unsolicited email or phone call that appears to be from an organization you recognize asking you to verify personal or financial information.
+Phishing is a scheme used by fraudsters posing as a financial institution, ATM/debit network, credit card company, online retailer or other service provider to trick unsuspecting individuals into disclosing personal financial information.
+Typically, a target would receive an unsolicited email or phone call that appears to be from an organization asking you to verify personal or financial information.
 These are organizations that, in some way, may be connected to your checking or savings account, such as your financial institution, utility company or payment company.
 To encourage immediate action, the request usually warns that an unauthorized transaction has taken place on your account, or that your service may be interrupted or shut down unless you confirm your information.